hldb/welo/README.md

 # opal
-> name is temporary 🚧
+> name is temporary 🚧 maybe?

 peer-to-peer, collaborative states using merkle-crdts.